azhirnov/cpu-gpu-arch/gpu/ARM-Mali-Midgard.md

-Bifrost is a 3rd generation of Mali GPU architecture.
+Midgard is a 2nd generation of Mali GPU architecture.

 Content:
 * [Gen1](#Midgard-Gen1)